FaceTime with My 19-Year-Old Self

 38: Yes, and about that…

 19: Wait, so are you building things all the time and having the time of your life?
-Man, what’s it like having to debug and maintain all of these for so many users?
+Man, what’s it like having to debug and maintain tons of apps and sites for so many users?

-38: Well, the LLMs help a lot with fixing bugs too.
+38: Well, the LLMs can help a lot with fixing bugs too.

-19: YOU HAVE A MAGIC CODE WRITING TOOL and it’s not fun???
+19: True.
+BUT YOU HAVE A MAGIC CODE WRITING TOOL and it’s not fun???
 How many things have you built and released?
+Is EVERYONE now an engineer just constantly building and releasing things?

-19: So it must be impossible to look for and find users right?
+19: Is deploying stuff really hard?
+Or is it impossible to look for and find users?
 Cuz everyone’s building things?

-38: Well, a lot of people ARE building things, but you could actually say that it’s easier than ever to share what you’re working on with the right people.
+38: The AIs and platforms make deploying pretty straightforward.
+A lot of people ARE building things.
+You could actually say that it’s easier than ever to share what you’re working on with the right people.

 19: Mmm, so what’s stopping you?